prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Version of the Alertmanager API that Prometheus uses to send alerts.
+<p>apiVersion defines the version of the Alertmanager API that Prometheus uses to send alerts.
 It can be &ldquo;V1&rdquo; or &ldquo;V2&rdquo;.
 The field has no effect for Prometheus &gt;= v3.0.0 because only the v2 API is supported.</p>
 </td>